When to Apply

 - the fair market value of each lost or damaged object both before and after the incident.

-The Government of Canada provides indemnity only for travelling exhibitions that maintain high museum standards in all aspects of planning, transit and installation.
+The Government of Canada provides indemnity only for traveling exhibitions that maintain high museum standards in all aspects of planning, transit and installation.
 Experts evaluate statements in the application against the assessment criteria described below and make recommendations to the Minister through the Indemnification Program.
 Specific details are required and generic statements will render an application incomplete.
 There are two sets of criteria:

 - the anticipated cultural impact of the proposed exhibition, including significance, scholarship, education and marketing, to assure the greatest possible increase of knowledge and public access; and